Posted by at 11:48AM - Comments: (5)

 - Anchor makers are using the same design to make anchors of metals with different tensile strength—aluminum, stainless steel, galvanized steel, etc.—which is the same as building below spec.

-- Plate stock used to make anchor shafts are sold in specific thicknesses.
-In order to cut costs, some off-brand anchor makers are using poorly laminated thinner stock to achieve the required shaft thickness.
+- Plate stock used to make anchor shanks are sold in specific thicknesses.
+In order to cut costs, some off-brand anchor makers are using poorly laminated thinner stock to achieve the required shank thickness.

 Accompanying the April 2013 article are photographs of a pretty impressive collection of bent anchors from some of the biggest names in anchor manufacturing.
 If you have a bent anchor photo you’d like to add to our rogues' gallery, send it by email to firstname.lastname@example.org, and tell us how it happened.

 Practical Sailor offers a four volume E-book Anchors at our online bookstore.
 The book delves into all the facets of anchoring, comparing the performance of the most popular anchors on the market in various bottoms and discussing the pros and cons of current trends in anchor design.
 The series also examines other important details such as selecting the right anchor rode, sizing and rigging a storm-ready anchor snubber, selecting the strongest anchor shackles, regalvanizing chain rode, and more.